uLipe/espFoC/README.md

 * For batteries included getting started, refer the examples folder.

 ## Features:
-* Voltage mode control;
+* Voltage mode control, control a PMSM like a DC motor! ;
-* Optional closed-loop velocity control and position control;
 * Single-precision Floating point implementation;
+* Sample inverter driver based on esp32 LEDC PWM (easy to wire!);
+* Sample rotor position driver based on as5600 encoder (very popular!);
+* FoC engine runs sychronized at inverter PWM rate;

 ## Limitations:
 * Support for esp32 and esp32s3 only;
 * Requires and rotor position sensor, for example, incremental encoder.
-* No torque controller, but planned.

 ## Support:
 If you find some trouble, open an issue, and if you are enjoying the project